Iron Heart Armament Triton II class Patrol Boat:

 Destroying the main body causes the vessel to lose structural integrity, causing the vessel to sink.
 There are enough life preservers and inflatable life boats to accommodate everyone on the vessel.

 Surface: 21.7 knots (25 mph/40.2 kph) using conventional propulsion system and 43.4 knots (50 mph / 80.5 kph) using the hydrofoil system.

 Range: Unlimited due to fusion engines (needs to refuel every 15 years and requires maintenance as well).
 Ship carries six weeks of supplies and consumables on board.

 Draft: 8.4 feet (2.56 meters)

 Width: 28 feet (8.53 meters) - Width from original writeup has been increase from 9 feet

 Displacement: 250 tons fully loaded.

-Cargo: 10 tons (9.07 metric tons) of nonessential equipment and supplies - addition missiles are stored instead of cargo.
+Cargo: Can carry 10 tons (9.07 metric tons) of nonessential equipment and supplies - addition missiles are stored instead of cargo.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Vessel's officers have more space for personal items.
 Most of the vessel's spaces are taken up by extra ammo, armor, weapons, and engines.
 The ship has an armory with space for 24 energy pistols, 12 energy rifles, 6 heavy energy rifles, and six missile launchers.

 Power System: Nuclear Reactor, average life span is 15 years